 - Creates depletion of important vitamins for hair

-- Creates more overload on body
+- Creates more stress on the body

 Hair Analysis Results